acswift/acswift/README.md

 2019-Present : Svija SAS ([web site](https://svija.com))
 > SAAS startup with three founders
-> I was the 80% owner, only developer, and handled all communications
+> responsible for developement and communications
 - development of an Adobe Illustrator plugin in Extendscript
 - development of an Django application to serve SVG-based websites
 - development of an animation platform in Javascript